bila9630/HKTE/HONESTY.md

 ## Development Declaration

-This project (HKTE - Hong Kong Truck Explorer) was conceptualized and developed entirely during the hackathon timeframe.
+This project (GridFlow) was conceptualized and developed entirely during the hackathon timeframe.

 ### Prior Experience